Rizelmine: Characters

 Tomonori is a normal 15 year old boy in his third year of junior high-school with a thing for older women.
-The reason is when he is a child, he tried to save Rizel when she was about to be hit by a truck and when he wakes up Rizel is hugging him.
+The reason is when he was a child, he tried to save Rizel when she was about to be hit by a truck and when he woke up Rizel was hugging him.
 He has a long standing crush on his homeroom teacher, Natsumi Ibata.
 He was forcibly married to Rizel by the government.
 When Rizel starts appearing at school and claiming to be his wife, his friends are jealous of such a girl being ensnared by Iwaki already and start calling him a pervert.
 Despite his rather brash nature, he has a tendency towards chivalrous acts.
 This is shown when he saved Rizel from a car and Kyouko from her out of control bike.